Intellectual Property Strategy

 Epson's Intellectual Property Strategy

 Epson operates under a proactive intellectual property policy.
-Our intellectual property strategy is closely aligned with Epson's management, business, and development strategies.
-We engage in forward-thinking acquisitions of intellectual property rights and actively utilize our intellectual property rights and other IP assets in support of the growth strategy scenario.
+Our intellectual property (IP) strategy is closely aligned with Epson's management, business, and development strategies.
+Our multifaceted IP activities support the growth strategy scenario.
+They include acquiring intellectual property rights in anticipation of future business developments, actively utilizing our IP rights, and providing IP support to achieve sustainable growth, including innovation support.

 Epson's intellectual property strategy is characterized by the features below.

-This close collaboration among management, businesses, development, and the intellectual property organization is a hallmark of Epson's IP operations and an advantage when it comes to formulating intellectual property strategy that is in lockstep with development strategy and business strategy.
+This close collaboration among management, businesses, development, and the intellectual property organization is a hallmark of Epson's IP operations and an advantage when it comes to formulating IP strategy that is in lockstep with development strategy and business strategy.

-We aspire to achieve sustainability and enrich communities.
-Toward this end, we carry out intellectual property activities based on multiple interconnected strategies.
-Our intellectual property acquisition strategy is aligned with our business and development strategies for protecting our brands and the core technology from which we draw our strength.
+At Epson, we aspire to achieve sustainability and enrich communities.
+Toward this end, we carry out IP activities based on multiple interconnected strategies.
+Our intellectual property acquisition strategy is aligned with our business and development strategies for protecting our proprietary core technology and proprietary brand from which we draw our strength.
 Meanwhile, our strategy of utilizing intellectual property rights is founded on the growth strategy scenario and is aligned with our business and development strategies, which are geared toward solving societal issues.

 Rights Acquisition Strategy

 At the heart of Epson's rights acquisition strategy is the filing of patent applications for inventions that accompany technology development and the acquisition of those as patent rights.
 Epson ranks among the world's leaders in the strategic filing of patent applications in technology fields such as inkjet printers, piezoelectric printheads as components that eject ink, projectors, robots, watches, and crystal devices.
-Through these world-wide top class, strategic filings of applications, Epson has built an industry-leading intellectual property portfolio, safeguarding its proprietary technologies.
+Through the strategic filing of such world-class applications, Epson has built an industry-leading intellectual property portfolio, safeguarding its proprietary technologies.

 Rights Utilization Strategy